shoppertrail/shoppertrail-uat-guide/README.md

 &ensp;&ensp;**Estimated duration:** <mark>~5.5 minutes</mark>

 1. **Scenario ID 7:** Register/fill out a Trail Drop in one of two ways **(A) or (B)** listed below.
 Indicate which you chose in comments.
-   - **(A)** Navigate to `https://staging.shoppertrail.com`, click **Login / Register**, click **Register**, register/activate an account, login *then* scan the store's QR code to submit the Trail Drop
+   - **(A)** Navigate to `https://app.shoppertrail.com`, click **Login / Register**, click **Register**, register/activate an account, login *then* scan the store's QR code to submit the Trail Drop
    - **(B)** Scan the store’s QR code first (provided below), then click the Register tab and complete the standard registration flow, or single Sign‑On (Google & Twitter) registration.
    *Note: due to current limitations, the initial scan isn’t preserved through registration—after you finish signing up, you’ll need to scan the QR code again to continue.
 (If you already have an account and simply log in, the initial scan will persist.)*
    <p align="center">
       <img src="./prod_test_store_qr_code_image.png" alt="ABC QR Code">
    </p>
-   Note: You may need to login and delete other accounts you have created so that you do not get an "email already in use" error.
-Also if you choose <strong>(B)</strong> you should be able to register via Single Sign‑On (Google & Twitter) if you wish.
+   Note: You may need to login and delete other accounts you have created so that you do not get an "email already in use" notification.
+Also if you choose <strong>(B)</strong> you should be able to register via Single Sign‑On (Google & Twitter) if you wish!
 2. **Verify:**
    - Account activation email (if using conventional registration) arrives.
 Check spam/updates folders.
+   - *NOTE:* Activation email URL should go to <mark>links.shoppertrail.com/etc/etc</mark>
    - After email activation (click link in email), you can log in.
    - Trail Drop submission via registered/logged in account gives 30% more points than *Guest* (i.e. 10 member vs 7 guest)
    - Evaluate screens that explain steps (register after scan, activate, login, continue with scan), are they intuitive?